Skip to Content

 Advanced Conditions

-For advanced use cases, you can use more sophisticated logic in your conditions.
+For advanced use cases, you can create more sophisticated permission rules by combining multiple conditions and rules.

 Summary